Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * profile page let's the user know that they are logged in and what is their username

-* create recipe page is plain and not cramped with content to not overwhelm the user
+* add recipe page is plain and not cramped with content to not overwhelm the user

 * your recipes page gives the user options to either edit or delete their recipes